Research Interests: global collaboration, human & intellectual capital, information technology use, knowledge sharing

 Professor Haas is an award-winning teacher who has taught courses in global strategy, general management, and organizational behavior to executives, PhD students, MBA students, and undergraduates.
-She led an annual trip to South Africa for 50+ executive MBA students for several years.
+She led an annual trip to South Africa for 50+ executive MBA students for several years, and currently leads the Wharton Global Faculty Development Program, which trains management scholars from around the world.
 She has worked for McKinsey & Company in London and for the international aid agency Oxfam, and advised a range of organizations including the World Bank, the BBC, and the Tate Gallery of Modern Art.

 Martine Haas and M. Mortensen (2018), Rethinking Teams: From Bounded Membership Groups to Dynamic Participation Hubs, Organization Science, 29, pp. 341-355.